Getting on the Cloud with Caution

 Comprehensive monitoring services require access and visibility to data flows in a network.
 In order to establish a monitoring program that includes network analysis, application performance and acceleration, intrusion prevention, data loss protection, encryption/decryption offloading and other specialized services, numerous appliances may be required.
-Packet Brokers give access to the network traffic and help enterprise networks and cloud service providers manage the panoply of appliances that are required for robust monitoring.
+Packet Brokers like the SmartNA-X from Network Critical help enterprise networks and cloud service providers manage the panoply of appliances that are required for robust monitoring.

 Packet Brokers provide the physical access ports required to connect monitoring appliances but that is only the beginning.
-Intelligent features like filtering and port mapping ensure that the right information is sent to the right appliance.
-Access ports are protected from unauthorized access, and fail-over features help maintain network operation when appliances lose power or are out of service.
-Packet Brokers also allow safe removal of redundant data.
-Not all traffic that flows through a Network Packet Broker is useful – some data may be duplicated.
+Intelligent features like filtering and port mapping allow the right information to get to the right appliance and nothing more.
+Access ports are protected from unauthorized access and fail-over features help maintain network operation when appliances lose power or are out of service.

 In 2016, The Rolling Stones might now be singing, “Hey You, Get On My Cloud,” but only if they have complete monitoring services and good security.
 For more information about Packet Brokers and cloud monitoring, contact Network Critical